praneshp1org/interview-questions-flutter/README.md

 8. What is StreamProvider? <br/>
 Ans:StreamProvider is basically a wrapper around a StreamBuilder.
 You provide a stream and then then the Consumers get rebuilt when there is an event in the stream.
 The StreamProvider doesn’t listen for changes in the model itself.
 It only listens for new events in the stream. </br>

+9. How many types of flutter Stream are available?
+Ans:

 ### Design patterns in Dart